Barbara Ann (Spooner) Havens

-Grandparents Frank Lee Dickinson and Hulda Smith Dickinson Marshall
+Grandparents: Frank Lee Dickinson and Hulda (Smith) Dickinson

-Barbara was born May 30, 1930, in Jerome, Arizona to Robert and Alta Mae Spooner.
-Her parents were both from pioneer families in the Verde Valley area.
+Barbara Ann Spooner Havens was born May 30, 1930, in Jerome, Arizona, to Robert and Alta Mae (Dickinson) Spooner.
+Both of her parents were members of pioneer families of the Verde Valley.

 Jack A. Havens, 79, of Mesa, died Jan.
 6, 2006.